 The Red Cross is committed to supporting the humanitarian needs of all individuals in accordance with our seven fundamental principles of humanity, impartiality, neutrality, independence, voluntary service, unity and universality.
 As a humanitarian organization, these principles guide our actions every day and compel us to alleviate suffering in the U.S. and around the world.

 This may include supporting organizations with services for people in their care by providing training and relief supplies such as cots, blankets, hygiene items, first aid kits and towels.
-And, depending on local needs, our assistance might also include providing food, water, comfort, health services and mental health support.
+And, depending on local and partner needs, our assistance might also include providing food, water, comfort, health services and mental health support.

 We aim to prevent and mitigate additional humanitarian consequences that migration can bring — including the potential for separation and loss of contact with family, disappearances of family members or loved ones, detention and medical issues.
 In some cases, the Red Cross has provided phones to local organizations, which people can use to reconnect with family members back home to let them know they’re safe.